Why is this development taking place?

 As our single largest campus, Moulsecoomb is short of student accommodation which places pressure on local housing.
 We also know from student feedback that the campus would benefit from improved social and recreational facilities.
 We also want to provide modern and flexible teaching spaces for all of the schools based at the campus.

 How disruptive will the development work be?

 We are committed to minimising any disruption to students, staff and the local community and this is a key requirement of all of the contractors we are appointing.
-The works are being phased over two-to-three years to reduce their impact.
+The works are being phased over three-to-four years to reduce their impact.
 All of our existing buildings and facilities will remain open and a detailed transport plan has been developed to minimise disruption along the Lewes Road.

 When will the new facilities be available?

 The new multi-storey car park will open in spring 2019.
 We anticipate that the new academic building and student bedrooms should be completed by summer 2021, with the accessible pedestrian bridge now expected to be completed in the first part of 2022.

 Will this lead to an increase in student numbers at the campus?

 Our current strategy commits us to maintaining current numbers rather than increasing them.
 The main focus of the development is to further improve the experience of students studying here.